-2009 Performance Goals and Achievements.
-Adjusted consolidated operating income was selected as the primary performance goal for 2009 under the Annual Incentive Plan as the Compensation Committee believes that achieving consistently high levels of consolidated operating income year after year will support the long term value of our common stock, and thus this metric was also the primary metric that was used for long term incentive compensation awards made in 2009.
+2010 Performance Goals and Achievements.
+Like 2009, adjusted consolidated operating income was selected as the primary performance goal for 2010 under the Annual Incentive Plan as the Compensation Committee believes that achieving consistently high levels of consolidated operating income year after year is in the long-term interest of our stockholders.
 Also, each business unit's contribution to consolidated operating income is readily measurable, thereby permitting the use of operating income as a consistent metric for the performance of each of our business units.
-The target level for the primary performance goal was based on the economic and business environment when the target was set in early 2009.
+The target level for the primary performance goal was based on the economic and business environment and the Company's 2010 budget when the target was set in early 2010.